Six

 Bottoms

-Schoolboys might
+Schoolboys

-practical and aesthetic drawbacks.
-Aesthetically it deprives
+caning has practical and aesthetic drawbacks.
+Aesthetically

-the development of an even row of neatly spaced cane-strips.
+and then the development of an even row of neatly spaced cane-strips.

 Practically, the punishee is less likely to take excessive damage